About Fund for the Public Interest

 National Canvass Director

-Emily directs the Fund for the Public Interest’s canvass operations, running year-round campaigns to educate millions of people about environmental and consumer protection issues, build membership, and mobilize citizens to influence public policy decisions.
+Emily directs Fund for the Public Interest’s canvass operations, running year-round campaigns to educate millions of people about environmental and consumer protection issues, build membership and mobilize citizens to influence public policy decisions.
 Emily has helped new organizers and canvass directors run successful campaigns on issues ranging from defending environmental protections to protecting public health.
 As a regional director, her offices have raised millions of dollars and signed up more than 48,000 members for partner groups.
-She lives in Cambridge, Massachusetts, but is often traveling, rock climbing and camping elsewhere.
+She lives in Amherst, Massachusetts, but is often traveling, rock climbing and camping elsewhere.

 Danielle Bauer